Christian M. 6 min read

 Your broadband connection

-On the other hand, businesses with full fibre or leased line broadband that must support many online devices or high-bandwidth applications require a high-spec mesh network offering tri-band support.
+On the other hand, companies with full fibre business broadband or leased line broadband that must support many online devices or high-bandwidth applications require a high-spec mesh network offering tri-band support.

 Here are a few examples of mesh network implementation to help you understand your requirements: